mazetoken/torpedoNFT/README.md

 - Add the token as usual - „+ Add tokens”, paste TORPEDO NFT contract id, but type manually token symbol (TORPEDO) and set decimals 0

-- Go to NFTs tab and tap „+ Add NFTs”, then paste contract id again and type token id (TORPEDO NFT token ids are 1, 2, 3, 4, …, 100).
+- Go to NFTs tab and tap „+ Add NFTs”, then paste contract id again and type colectible id (TORPEDO NFT collectible ids are 1, 2, 3, 4, …, 100).
 You might need to tap „Add” twice

 - To send NFTs you need to do it from the NFT tab.
 Set gas proce to 1.047 gwei